On the Stochastic Singular Cucker--Smale Model: Well-Posedness, Collision-Avoidance and Flocking: Introduction

-Finally, to study the large time behavior for the system, we first follow the settings in \cite{AH10,CS19,TLY14} to assume a positive lower bound of the communication function, which provides the spectrum gap and thus generates exponentially fast flocking.
+Finally, to study the large time behavior for the system, we first follow the settings in \cite{CS19,TLY14} to assume a positive lower bound for the communication function, which provides the spectrum gap and thus generates exponentially fast flocking.
 We emphasize that, by our definition of flocking in Definition \ref{def-flocking}, there is no phase transition phenomenon mentioned in \cite{CS19,TLY14} (see Remark \ref{R2.3} and Proposition \ref{flocking-1}).
-Then, we will further consider the case when the communication has zero lower bound.
+This also coincides with a result in \cite{CDP18} of unconditional $L^1$ flocking for the case of positive constant communications.
+Then, we will further consider the case when the communication has \emph{zero lower bound}.
 In this case, we do not have uniform dissipation structure to control the noise, and thus the exponential martingale will play a very important role.
-Actually, we will assume the noise intensity to be a constant or square integrable, and study the two cases respectively.
-Then we find that, technically, the stronger constant noise is better for aggregation analysis, since the exponential martingale of Brownian motion (see Definition \ref{exponential martingale}) is a.s. integrable in time.
+Actually, we find that the time asymptotical property of the intensity is crucial for studying large time behavior.
+So we will assume the noise intensity to be a constant or square integrable, and study the two cases respectively.
+It turns out that, technically, the stronger nonzero constant noise is better for aggregation analysis, since the exponential martingale of Brownian motion (see Definition \ref{exponential martingale}) is a.s. integrable in time.
 While the square integrable intensity is technically better for velocity alignment estimates, since the noise will disappear asymptotically.
-Based on these observations, we first define the conditional flocking and unconditional flocking in the stochastic case (see Definition \ref{def-flocking} and Definition \ref{def-cond-flocking}), and provide the emergence results of conditional and unconditional flocking respectively (see Theorem \ref{cond-flock}, Theorem \ref{uncond-flock-constant-D} and Theorem \ref{flocking-integrable} in Section \ref{sec:5} for more details).
-Note, these methods and results also work for regular cases, since the large time behavior mainly relates to the far field structure.
+This is also a reason why we adpot the general setting of time-varing intensity in the present paper.
+Based on these observations, we first define the conditional flocking and unconditional flocking for the stochastic case (Definition \ref{def-flocking} and Definition \ref{def-cond-flocking}), and provide the emergence results of conditional and unconditional flocking respectively (Theorem \ref{cond-flock}, Theorem \ref{uncond-flock-constant-D} and Theorem \ref{flocking-integrable}).
+Note that these methods and results all work for regular communication case, since the large time behavior mainly relates to the far field structure of communications.